sanbales/openmbee-vm/README.md

 ### Login to Apache Tomcat
    http://127.0.0.1:8080
 using `admin` and `tomcatadmin`.
 After, click `List Applications` and you should see all applications running.
-You need to manually start the Fuseki server.
+On initialization, you need to manually start the Fuseki server.

 ### Login to Alfresco
     http://127.0.0.1:8080/share/page/